pivotal-cf/pcf-release-notes/p1-v1.7/runtime_rn_1_7.md

 - CF MySQL version: 25
 - etcd version: 38

-### Diego replaces DEAs completely
+### Diego completely replaces DEAs

 Before you upgrade to Pivotal Cloud Foundry 1.7, you must migrate all apps that are currently running on DEA architecture to run on Diego architecture.
 Pivotal does not support DEA architecture in Pivotal Cloud Foundry 1.7.
 You may need to scale up your VMs before migrating applications.
 More information can be found [here](http://docs-pcf-pre-release.cfapps.io/pivotalcf/customizing/apps-enable-diego.html).

 If you have any issues migrating your applications to Diego, please contact [Support]().

-- migrate-before-you-upgrade reference to docs
-- scaling (for HA)
-- architecture diagram if we have it (link)

 ### Postgres-to-MySQL migration

-(we may have a comprehensive doc on docs.pivotal.io for this, so these details may not be necessary here)
-- must start with 1.6.4 ERT before you upgrade
-- migration will only occur if you had Postgres data to begin with (i.e. you originally started with ERT <1.6.0)
-- do not delete postgres DBs before upgrading!
-- reference backup and restore doc updates
-- contact Support if any issues arise
--
+Upgrading to 1.7 will include a mandatory migration from postgres to MySQL if you are still using postgres databases.
+Do not delete postgres databases or scale down to `0` before upgrading.
+You must upgrade the Pivotal Elastic Runtime tile to 1.6.4 or higher before upgrading to 1.7.
+For further instructions, please reference the [Upgrading Operations Manager](http://www.docs.pivotal.io/pivotalcf/customizing/upgrading-pcf.html#prepareyourdatabaseandapps) and [Backing Up Pivotal Cloud Foundry&reg;](http://docs.pivotal.io/pivotalcf/customizing/backup-restore/backup-pcf.html) documents.

+If you have any issues migrating your databses from postgres to MySQL, please contact [Support]().

 ### Elastic Runtime Tile UI Changes